-A map of Mexico with major cities, roads, islands, lakes, and rivers.
+This map of Mexico contains major cities, roads, islands, lakes, and rivers.
 An elevation map and satellite imagery highlight its Central Plateau (Mexican Altiplano) to its desert and rainforests.

 Mexico Satellite Map